What is Flutter?

 Layer cakes are delicious

 The Flutter framework is organized into a series of layers, with each layer building upon the previous layer.

-The diagram shows the upper layers of the framework, which are used more frequently than the lower layers.
+The upper layers of the framework are used more frequently than the lower layers.
 For the complete set of libraries that make up the Flutter’s layered framework, see our API documentation.